 Are you considering buying an e-bike soon?
 Have you ever calculated how much you can save on fuel on your daily commute?
-Take a look at a real case and do the maths.
+Take a look at a real case we presented in 2022 and do the maths.

 Of course, everything will depend on the daily kilometres you cycle or are willing to cycle instead of using a car or other motorised vehicle using fossil fuels.

 Find out how you can save between EUR 1,263.76 and EUR 810.86 annually by exchanging part of your car or motorbike travels for the generalised use of an e-bike.

 Imagine if during spring and summer you ride around 25 km per day - this could be when going to the beach; shopping; or even going to work.
 If you do this for five days a week, this will accumulate the distance of 125km weekly, or in round numbers, 500 km per month.